spiraldb/vortex/README.md

 Vortex is a toolkit for working with compressed Apache Arrow arrays in-memory, on-disk, and over-the-wire.

-Vortex is designed to be to columnar file formats what Apache DataFusion is to query engines (or, analogously, what LLVM + Clang are to compilers): a highly extensible & extremely performant *framework* for building a modern columnar file format, with a state-of-the-art, "batteries included" reference implementation that we're tentatively calling "Vinyl".[1]
+Vortex is designed to be to columnar file formats what Apache DataFusion is to query engines (or, analogously, what LLVM + Clang are to compilers): a highly extensible & extremely fast *framework* for building a modern columnar file format, with a state-of-the-art, "batteries included" reference implementation.

-Vinyl is an aspiring successor to Apache Parquet, with dramatically faster random access reads (100-200x faster) and scans (2-10x faster), while preserving approximately the same compression ratio and write throughput.
-It will also support very wide tables (at least 10s of thousands of columns) and (in the future) on-device decompression on GPUs.
+Vortex is an aspiring successor to Apache Parquet, with dramatically faster random access reads (100-200x faster) and scans (2-10x faster), while preserving approximately the same compression ratio and write throughput.
+It will also support very wide tables (at least 10s of thousands of columns) and (eventually) on-device decompression on GPUs.

 > [!CAUTION]
 > This library is still under rapid development and is a work in progress!